I can still remember the day when I first became aware of the existence of Mr Price Kenya.

 Basically, I saw everything that you could possible ever think of needing in your home.
 (Well, that’s not quite true.
-I didn’t see any hard furniture such as beds or couches or tables but still the range of household items that I saw at Mr Price Home was pretty exhaustive.)
+I didn’t see any hard furniture such as beds or couches or tables.
+Still, the range of household items that I saw at Mr Price Home was pretty exhaustive.)

 As I walked around taking everything in, I nostalgically began to think back to when I first started living on my own in Nairobi and how much I’d have loved for such a store to be open at the time.

 When I began to live on my own in Nairobi (back in 2003), I had an apartment that I was totally in love with.

 I was in my mid-twenties and well set up both professionally and financially.
 I simply couldn’t wait to furnish my home in the way I’d always dreamed of.

 Walking through Mr Price Home that first day, I began to imagine how much easier, and more fun, it would have been to furnish my home with all the stylish functional items that I could see at Mr Price Kenya.

 Mr Price Across East Africa

 Fast forward to today, ten years after that first visit to Mr Price Home.